planetlambert/turing/GUIDE.md

 > LEMMA 1.
 If $S_1$ appears on the tape in some complete configuration of $M$, then $Un(M)$ is provable.

 This is the harder of the two Lemmas, and the crux of the proof.
 Let's start with the assumption that $0$ appears somewhere on the tape in some complete configuration of $M$.
-Give this information, we need to show that $Un(M)$ is provable.
+Given this information, we need to show that $Un(M)$ is provable.

 TODO